shihankanungo/shihankanungo.github.io/papers.md

   J. Geneson, **S. Kanungo**. <br />
   *In preparation*

-- Representation Theory of the Twisted Yangian in Complex Rank. <br />
+- Representation Theory of the Twisted Yangians in Complex Rank. <br />
   A. Kannan, **S. Kanungo**.  <br />
   *In preparation*